zyf0717/zyf0717.github.io/_posts/2025-05-01-data-systems-infrastructure.markdown

 Code deployments were moved from manual processes to automated GitHub Actions workflows.

 - Docker images are built and tagged with Git SHAs on relevant commits.
-- Terraform `plan` and `apply` steps are gated behind review and approval workflows.
+- Infrastructure changes are gated behind review and approval workflows using Terraform’s planning and application steps.
 - Feature branches are merged using squash strategies.
-- Promotion branches are rebased to preserve coherent, intentional change history.
+- Staging and production branches are kept clean and linear, using rebases to maintain a clear, intentional history of changes.

 This transition ensures deployments reflect deliberate architectural intent rather than accumulated iteration.